Ordinary and Necessary Expense

 Where It Appears in a Real Tax Workflow

-The ordinary-and-necessary standard appears whenever a taxpayer with business activity is deciding whether a cost belongs in the business-expense workflow, often on Schedule C. It is the background rule that helps determine whether the cost reduces reported business income.
+The ordinary-and-necessary standard appears whenever a taxpayer with business activity is deciding whether a cost belongs in the business-expense workflow, often on Schedule C. IRS small-business guidance continues to use this standard in explaining deductible business expenses.
+In practice, it is the background rule that helps determine whether a cost reduces reported business income, needs allocation between business and personal use, or should be treated differently from a current deduction.

 Practical Example